ossamakhiar/piscine_object/module_01/README.md

 Let's use a computer system as an object to illustrate these relationships in a real-world context, aiding in code organization, maintenance, and extension.

 - The `Central Processing Unit (CPU)` and the `Screen` exhibit a loose relationship.
-While the screen is a distinct object, it contributes to the computer's functionality when associated with it, enhancing display capabilities.
+While the screen is a distinct object, it contributes to the computer's functionality when associated with it, enhanvcing display capabilities.

 - In contrast, the `CPU` and the `Graphics Processing Unit (GPU)` share a strong relationship.
 The GPU is an integral part of the computer, essential for its functionality.
 The computer is the main object, and the GPU is a contained object crucial to its operation.